danieljwait/e2ee-messenger/Writeup/README.md

 Currently, the most widely used encryption system for instant messaging apps is encryption in-transit.
 This system is based on the assumption that the client and server are secure, but the connection between them (the internet) is not.
 The process for encryption in-transit is for the sender to encrypt the message before it is sent to the server, the server then decrypts and reads the message, then the server encrypts the message again and sends it to the recipient.
 Lastly, the recipient decrypts the message and reads its contents.

-\[image of encryption in transit\]

-In practice, having all conversations in plaintext while passing through the server allows anyone with access to the server to read and/or modify anyone’s conversations.
+in practice, having all conversations in plaintext while passing through the server allows anyone with access to the server to read and/or modify anyone’s conversations.
 This breaches the privacy of all users and should not be sufficient for modern instant messaging apps.
 To solve this breach of privacy, I will make an end-to-end encrypted instant messaging app.

 End-to-end encryption (E2EE) is based on the assumption that no other parties should be trusted, and all channels are insecure.
 The process for E2EE is for the sender to encrypt and sign their message before sending the message to the server.
 The server then only routes the message to the recipient user.
 The recipient user can then decrypt the message and verify the signature to prove that the message is from who it claims to be from and that the message has not been tampered with.

-\[image of E2EE\]

 ### Computational Methods